Hecmatyar/zustand-fetching/README.md

 The functions described below are _**well-typed**_ and allow working with _**nested**_ objects.
 Zustand suggests writing custom [slices](https://github.com/pmndrs/zustand/blob/main/docs/guides/slices-pattern.md) and dividing the store into several parts.
 However, in most cases, we need to divide the store into several parts because we add a lot of unnecessary data, which can visually overload it.

 I propose several helpers that will take on a significant portion of the typical data work in your store.
 First, it is easier to see [examples](https://github.com/Hecmatyar/zustand-fetching/tree/main/src/examples/controllers) to understand what it is and how it can help.
+In most cases, helpers will help lighten the store and there will be no need to split it into several parts

 - [leitenRequest](https://github.com/Hecmatyar/zustand-fetching/blob/main/src/examples/controllers/1_Controller_Request.tsx)
   help you to handle request (any async function) and catch errors, return **hook** with params of request, and have